Bull Mountain, Oregon

 Bull Mountain is an unincorporated community and census-designated place in Washington County, Oregon, United States.
 Bull Mountain is located mostly on a hill for which the community is named.
 It is bordered on the east by Tigard, on the south by King City, and Beaverton lies to the north.
 The northeastern part of the Bull Mountain hill is now within the Tigard city limits, as the city has steadily annexed portions of the unincorporated region on its boundary.
-In 2010, the community became a census-designated place with a population of 9,133.
+In 2010, the community became a census-designated place.
+As of the 2020 census, Bull Mountain had a population of 9,992.
 Fire protection and EMS services are provided through Tualatin Valley Fire and Rescue.

 Demographics

 As of the census of 2020, there were 9,992 people in 3,259 households residing in the city.
 The population density was 5,016.1 PD/sqmi.
 The racial makeup of the city was 81.4% White, 4.0% African American, 0.8% Native American, 8.4% Asian, 0.9% Pacific Islander, and 3.6% from two or more races.
 Hispanic or Latino of any race were 5.57% of the population.

 There were 3,259 households.
 The average household size was 2.93.

 25.2% of residents were under the age of 18, and 11.8% were 65 years of age or older.
 The gender makeup of the city was 49% male and 51% female.